lgbouma/goumlab/content/blog/learning/obs_jupiter.md

 The 4 points: Io, Europa, Ganymede, Callisto.
 (Which is which?
 I'm not sure yet.
 It will require more observing).

-Europa looks like it's a bit inclined with respect to the plane of the other three (however this is a trick of forced perspective).
+One looks like it's a bit inclined with respect to the plane of the other three (however this is a trick of forced perspective).

 Jupiter's disk is _massive_.
 The magnification we had on the scope was perfect